-- All your medication in the original containers including any medication that has been bought by you or for you, for example herbal products or health remedies or medication you buy from the chemist, supermarkets or health food shops. - Any herbal medicines you take. - A note of any questions you wish to ask. - Details of any allergies you have, such as food, latex or medicines. - A note of home, work and mobile telephone numbers for both you and your next of kin, or another person who can be contacted regarding your condition.
+- All your medication in the original containers including any medication that has been bought by you or for you, for example herbal products or health remedies or medication you buy from the chemist, supermarkets or health food shops. - A note of any questions you wish to ask. - Details of any allergies you have, such as food, latex or medicines. - A note of home, work and mobile telephone numbers for both you and your next of kin, and another person who can be contacted regarding your condition.